elu00/styledev.rt/README.md

 python run_this.py
 ```
 in your terminal of choice.
 By default, this uses the textures listed in `demo/dumped_textures` to determine which textures to replace/style on, searching through all the files listed in `demo/base_textures` and replacing them in-place.
+The style to be used is computed from "demo/style.jpg."
-Then follow the instructions for the demo.
+After doing this, follow the instructions for running the demo.
 ## Credits
 Thanks to [The Dolphin Community TTYD Texture pack](https://forums.dolphin-emu.org/Thread-paper-mario-ttyd-hd-texture-pack-v1-7-july-4-2018), [Alexis Jacq et. al](https://pytorch.org/tutorials/advanced/neural_style_tutorial.html), and the Dolphin Team.